Depth creates no more spurious local minima: Introduction

-\paragraph{Overview of the proof.} The only interesting case is when the bottleneck is a middle layer (otherwise it is already covered by the theorem in~\cite{laurent2018}).
+\paragraph{Overview of the proof.} The interesting case is when the bottleneck, i.e. the narrowest layer, is a middle layer (otherwise it is already covered by~\cite{laurent2018}).
 In this case, we split the network at the bottleneck into two parts and regard it as a two ``super-layer'' network where each super-layer is parameterized as a product of multiple layers.
 We first observe that by applying the result in~\cite{laurent2018}, any local minimum is a critical point of the two layer network.
 Further we show that, unless the solution is already a global optimum, the multi-layer parameterization of each super-layer is ``non-degenerate'' so we can always perturb a critical point locally at the super-layer level to reduce it to the two layer case.
 The main technical part is the non-degeneracy property, which we prove by developing a new rank one perturbation argument motivated by those in~\cite{laurent2018}.

-\paragraph{Note.} This paper started as a simplified proof of the main result in~\cite{kawaguchi2016}.
-But we soon realized that the proof does not rely on special properties of quadratic loss.
-This leads to the current general statement.